-- We advise Australians not to travel to Crimea at this time as the security situation remains tense and unresolved.
+- We advise Australians not to travel to Crimea at this time as it is not under Government control.

 - Australians presently in Crimea, or the eastern provinces of Donetsk and Luhansk should leave by commercial means if it is safe to do so.
 If you are unable to leave, limit your movements, stay indoors, and avoid demonstrations and large public gatherings.
-The Australian Government’s ability to provide consular assistance in Crimea may be limited.
+The Australian Government’s ability to provide consular assistance in these locations may be limited.

 - Be a smart traveller.
 Before heading overseas: